hemantjava/Read2024/DSA/theory/Poject.md

     Then outbound queue listen by SFDC portal end user.

-Purpose of this architecture: Gathering the information from Cancer Patient and creating the data lake, for cure the cancer patient in early stage.
+Purpose of this architecture: Gathering the information from Cancer Patient and creating the data lake, to cure the cancer patient in early stage.

 Note:- (TRF form contains cancer patients blood sample details.)~~